kmergen/yii2-feed/README.md

 yii2-feedreader
 ===============

-A feedreader widget for Yii2
+A feedreader widget for Yii2 Framework